ipld/ipld/Codecs/DAG-PB.md

 # [WIP] DagPB Spec

-DAG-PB does not support the full ["IPLD Data Model v1."](../IPLD-Data-Model-v1.md)
+DagPB does not support the full ["IPLD Data Model v1."](../IPLD-Data-Model-v1.md)

 ## Format

-The DAG-PB IPLD format is a legacy format implemented with a single protobuf.
+The DagPB IPLD format is a legacy format implemented with a single protobuf.

 ```protobuf
 // An IPFS MerkleDAG Link